jeffwhite530/Slurm-in-Kubernetes/README.md

 This repo contains code to build and deploy a Slurm cluster using containers.
 It includes:

+- **HashiCorp Packer Templates**: Building and managing machine and app images
 - **Ansible Playbooks**: Automating system configuration and service deployment
 - **Kubernetes Manifests**: Orchestrating containerized apps
-- **HashiCorp Packer Templates**: Building and managing machine and app images
+- **Helm Charts**: Packaging and deploying Kubernetes applications

 ## Setup